 Autumn is planning time for Quest in the Midlands.
-When we have our new programme of events for the remainder of 2019 and into 2020 we will have more information here and we’ll be advising on upcoming events throughout the year.
+At the end of 2019 we drew up a new programme of events for 2020, we will have more information here and we’ll be advising on upcoming events throughout the year.

 We had a trip to York to attend the Middlesbrough Diocese monthly Mass for LGBT+ Catholics on Sunday 14th July at the Bar Convent alongside Quest in the North:

 In August a group of us went to the Quest conference in Winchester to hear former President of Ireland Mary McAleese (and chat with her over coffee):